Abi Tucker: Career

 Tucker followed the release by an extensive tour throughout Australia with guitarist / producer Sydney Green.

 In 2005, Tucker was offered a role at the Menier Chocolate Factory in London in a play by Chris England called Breakfast with Jonny Wilkinson taking her back to the UK.
 The play also went to the Edinburgh Festival in 2006.

 After landing the role of Grace McLeod in McLeod's Daughters in 2007, Tucker moved to Adelaide where she finished writing and recording her second album, One December Moon.
 She also performed in a number of the songs featured in the series.

-In 2008, One December Moon was released through MGM records and Edel Records in Germany, Austria and Switzerland, followed by an Australian tour.
+In 2008, One December Moon was released through MGM Records and Edel Records in Germany, Austria and Switzerland, followed by an Australian tour.
 Tucker then went back to Europe to perform as support for Melanie Safka throughout Germany on her 'Working Legends' tour.

 In 2010, Tucker appeared in the MTC / STC production of Matt Cameron's Poor Boy alongside Guy Pearce (MTC season) and Matt Newton (STC Season).
-The same year she scored a presenters role on 'ABC's Playschool' and also toured extensively with the show throughout Australia.
+The same year she scored a presenters role on ABC's Play School and also toured extensively with the show throughout Australia.

 In 2012, Tucker briefly puppeteered and voiced the character of Hootabelle on Giggle and Hoot while continuing to write and record material for her third album.
 In 2013, Tucker met guitarist / songwriter Julian Curwin and together they began work on a side project of songs and formed the duo The Falling Seeds.

 Tucker performed the roles of Amiens and Audrey in Bell Shakespeare's As You Like It in Sydney, Canberra and Melbourne.
 She returned to Sydney and the Falling Seeds' debut album was launched on 28 May 2015 and released digitally through noisehive.com.